Training a force field for proteins and small molecules from scratch: Methods

 The neural network to predict MM force field parameters from molecular topologies is similar to previous methods such as Espaloma \cite{Takaba2024, Wang2022}.
 Initially, a GNN converts atom input features to atom embeddings.
 These embeddings are then processed by fully-connected neural networks (FCNNs) to obtain the MM force field parameters as shown in Figure~\ref{fig:method}A.

 Molecules to be parameterised are processed using OpenFF Toolkit \cite{Mobley2018}.
 Formal charge is assigned to individual atoms.
 This presents an issue since atoms that are equivalent in the graph defined by the bonding topology, for example the two oxygen atoms in the aspartate carboxylate group, may have different formal charges.
 To address this we spread the formal charge on each atom across all equivalent atoms in the topology graph.
+Equivalent atoms are found by considering pairs of atoms connected by fewer than five bonds, and checking whether the two graphs remaining after each atom is removed are isomorphic.
 In the above case, each oxygen would have a spread charge of -0.5.
 This ensures that equivalent atoms end up with equivalent embeddings after the GNN layers.

 The atom (node) input features are the one-hot encoded element, the positive spread charge, the negative spread charge, whether the atom is aromatic, and the one-hot encoded number of bonded atoms (0 to 6).
 Supported elements are those in SPICE (H, Li, B, C, N, O, F, Na, Mg, Si, P, S, Cl, K, Ca, Br, I), but performance has not been validated for all elements.
 The edges are between atoms in a covalent bond and do not carry features such as bond order.
 The GNN is two GraphSAGE convolution layers \cite{Hamilton2017} with the hidden layer having a width of 128 and ReLU activation.
 The output atom embedding has 64 dimensions.
 Since each layer can pass information through one bond, the GNN having two layers means that only atoms up to two bonds away can influence the embedding of a given atom.
 The GNN does not take in conformation-dependent data like coordinates, meaning that the parameters do not change over a simulation and only need to be assigned once at the start.
 This also means that stereoisomers have the same parameters.